 They’re ferocious, scary and wild, but just how much do you know about these four-legged carnivores?
-It’s time to put your years of wisdom to the test by taking a look at 15 of the most interesting facts about wolves that scientists know…
+It’s time to put your years of wisdom to the test by taking a look at some of the most fun facts about wolves that scientists know…

 The whole pack raises the pups, not just the parents.